 “Let go of things you can’t control.”

-Nate Battle was diagnosed with prostate cancer when he was only 49.
-Though that’s very young, he wasn’t too surprised: Ten out of 12 of the men in his family have had the same diagnosis.
+Diagnosed with prostate cancer when he was only 49, Nate Battle wasn’t too surprised: Ten out of 12 of the men in his family have had the same diagnosis.
 Nate let the diagnosis be his reality check, and he began to live in the present.
 “Yesterday ended last night.
 The future hasn’t happened yet.
 Live now!
 And let go of what’s outside of your control.”
 Don’t miss these 7 hopeful cancer statistics that everyone should know.

 “Just because I can’t control what life throws at me, doesn’t mean I can’t control how I handle it.”

 “Being a survivor means feeling gratitude just for opening my eyes in the morning,” says Devin Duncan, a two-time survivor of childhood leukemia (once at age 3, and again at age 17).
-“I’ve faced more in my 25 years than most people do in their whole lifetime,” Devin tells Reader’s Digest, “and I overcame it all.
+“I’ve faced more in my 25 years than most people do in their whole lifetime,” says Duncan, “and I overcame it all.
 I refuse to let my body tell me I’m not invincible.”

 “I look at my cancer as any chronic disease.”

 Another Lung Force Hero for the American Lung Association, Frank Sierawski was just 35 when he was diagnosed with lung cancer.
 It was stage 4—very advanced, and Frank was a father of three young children.
-Four years later, he’s happy to report that he’s surviving—and he’s constantly monitoring and managing his cancer as he would diabetes or heart disease.
+Today, he’s happy to report that he’s surviving—and he’s constantly monitoring and managing his cancer as he would diabetes or heart disease.
 Check out these genius cancer breakthroughs.

 “Sometimes it’s necessary to keep seeking additional options.”